| Audience | Data teams, platform admins, FinOps |

 Query tags are available on Databricks, Snowflake, and BigQuery.
 On Databricks and Snowflake, Hightouch sets them at the session level.
 On BigQuery, Hightouch writes them as job labels on query jobs.

-Not all Hightouch operations carry tags.
-Operations that aren't tied to a specific sync — such as column suggestion refreshes, schema previews, and sync log writes — appear in query history without tags.
+Not all queries carry the full set of tags.
+Operations that aren't tied to a specific sync — such as column suggestion refreshes and schema previews — carry workspace-level tags like source and hightouch_workspace_id, but not sync-specific tags like hightouch_sync_id.

 Available tags